 Once you see

 UART> that means that we are in the macro menu.
-We're going to set a transparent bridge which is going to takes us to the shell of the Yo's Sperm system sometimes even without any user name password.
+We're going to set a transparent bridge that is going to take us to the shell of the Yo's Sperm system sometimes even without any user name password.
 To do this, as seen in the image above we are going to run

 (1) and then enter